Belgian dog breeds include some gorgeous and devoted pups.

 They range from 24 to 26 inches in height and can weigh 55 to 75 lbs, males being larger than females.

-This working breed loves and needs lots of daily exercising, preferably in the company of their owner.
+They need lots of daily exercise, preferably in the company of their owner.

 Socialization and obedience training are musts for your puppy.